Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Working with the Report.PrtDevMode Property Values

-The above options (Orientation and Paper size) appear on the Page tab in the Page Setup Dialog Box on File Menu.
+The above options (Orientation and Paper size) appear on the Page tab in the Page Setup Dialog box in the File Menu.
 We are trying to change these values at run-time through the Program.

 Open a new Standard Module (Global Module) in your Database and copy the following code into the module and save it.